corrode/corrode.github.io/content/blog/iterators/index.md

 ```

 We still use the same patterns that we used before and we didn't have
 to refactor our code.
+It was all very seamless.
 Again, we just changed the type we collect into!

-Such a deep integration into the the iterator API would much harder,
+Such a deep integration into the the iterator API would be much harder,
 impossible even, in Python.

 In Rust you get the best of both worlds: the flexibility of the ecosystem